Monochromat1c/Simple-YouTube-Downloader/README.md

 Some browsers or antivirus software may flag the downloaded executable as suspicious.
 This is a false positive due to how PyInstaller packages Python applications into executables.
 PyInstaller bundles Python code and dependencies into a single executable file, which can trigger antivirus heuristic detection patterns.

+> **Important Note:** If you scan this executable on VirusTotal, it WILL be flagged as suspicious/malware.
+This is a known issue with PyInstaller-generated executables and does NOT indicate actual malware.
+PyInstaller bundles all dependencies into a single file, which often triggers false positives in antivirus scanners.

 These false positives are common for PyInstaller-generated executables and do not indicate actual malware.
 To verify the safety of the application, you can:

-1. Verify the executable on [VirusTotal](https://www.virustotal.com)
-2. Download the source code and build it yourself
+1. Download the source code and build it yourself (recommended)
-3. Add an exception in your antivirus software
+2. Add an exception in your antivirus software
-4. Compare the file hash with the one provided in our releases
+3. Compare the file hash with the one provided in our releases
+4. Review the source code in this repository

 The application is open-source, and you can review all the code in this repository.
 If you're concerned about security, we recommend building the executable yourself from the source code.